leo-mazz/freshair/doc/instructions.md

 ### Podcasts
 You should be able to manage your podcasts and create new ones from Admin Dashboard > Contents > Podcasts.
 To create a new podcast, you should first upload it on MixCloud, as you will need a MixCloud URL to create a new podcast.
 After this is done, get the newly uploaded podcast's URL (for example by clicking on the 'share' button in the player on MixCloud).
 You can add a list of the tracks played on that episode.
+If you upload podcasts for a show which has been marked as a Team Hub Show, its latest podcast will be displayed on the team page.

 ### Moderating posts
 You have the ability of editing and deleting all posts associated to your show, even you're not the author.
 Use this power wisely.